Share

 Main findings

 In male Balb/c mice, continuous-wave 2.45 GHz exposure (6 days, 3 h/day) increased the number of antibody-producing spleen cells by 37%.
-Amplitude-modulated exposure (50 Hz square-wave modulation) increased spleen index by 15% and antibody-producing spleen cells by 55%.
-No changes were observed in female mice.
+Amplitude-modulated exposure (50 Hz square wave modulation of 2.45 GHz) increased spleen index by 15% and antibody-producing cell number by 55% in males; no changes were observed in females.

 Outcomes measured